-rate drops below 1 percent.
+In addition, our simulation shows that even the steady-state unemployment rate induced by labor market distortions apart from DNWR becomes higher as the inflation rate drops below 1 percent.
 Accordingly, given these labor market distortions, if monetary policy should aim to reduce the steady-state unemployment rate caused by them, it makes sense to pursue a monetary policy that targets an inflation rate of 2.4 percent or higher.
-In this case, monetary policy may contribute toward minimizing the damages brought by distortions in the labor market arising from structural factors.
+In this case, monetary policy may contribute toward minimizing the damages brought about by distortions in the labor market arising from structural factors.

-However, one may insist that the rise in the unemployment rate induced by labor market distortions should be solved through structural policies minimizing the labor market distortions themselves, rather than through monetary policy.
+However, one may insist that the rise in the unemployment rate induced by labor market distortions should be addressed through structural policies minimizing the labor market distortions themselves, rather than through monetary policy.
 From this standpoint, it may be important to make proposals that also address the optimal arrangements to reduce unemployment such as unemployment insurance and other labor market institutions.